Queen Charlotte Sound - western half

 Storm warning in effect.

-Rain ending Thursday afternoon.
+Showers ending this afternoon.
+Rain overnight and Sunday.
 Visibility 1 mile or less in rain.

 Waves